Skip to main content

 # Final fallback - just get location mentions

-location_text = extract_location_mentions(text)
+location_text = await extract_location_mentions(text)

 logger.error("Could not extract structured address, only location mentions")